platanus/autopac/README.md

 * Open a supported bank page log in, open the extension, check the payment data and follow the instructions.

-* Autopac will fill the from for scheduled payments.
+* Autopac will fill the form for scheduled payments.